sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 Navigate to a URL and do not measure it.
 It will use the default [page complete check](/documentation/sitespeed.io/browsers/#choose-when-to-end-your-test) and follow the exact same pattern for going to a page as normal Browsertime navigation except it will skip collecting any metrics.

 ### Add text
 You can add text to input elements.
+The element needs to visible.

 #### addText.byId(text, id)
 Add the *text* to the element with the *id*.
 If the id is not found the command will throw an error.

 #### byXpath(text, xpath)
 Add the *text* to the element by using *xpath*.
+If the xpath is not found the command will throw an error.

+#### addText.bySelector(text, selector)
+Add the *text* to the element by using *CSS selector*.
 If the xpath is not found the command will throw an error.

 ### Switch
 You can switch to iframes or windows if that is needed.